 Every year we see the same old scams, with new ones being added all the time.

-This old potato turns up every year, and always manages to claim victims.
+This old potato turns up again and again, and always manages to claim victims.

 This scam e-mail claims to be from the French tax office.